DataDog/serverless-plugin-datadog/README.md

 ### [v5.0.0](https://github.com/DataDog/serverless-plugin-datadog/releases/tag/v5.0.0)

-- This plugin stops setting tags for Service and ENV, and instead uses environment variables (when used in conjunction with the Datadog Extension).
+- When used in conjunction with the Datadog Extension, this plugin stops setting tags for Service and ENV, and instead uses environment variables.

-v5.0 is compatible with v10+ of the Datadog Extension, and all version of the Datadog Forwarder.
+- This plugin replaces `enableTags` with Service and ENV parameters.

 ### [v4.0.0](https://github.com/DataDog/serverless-plugin-datadog/releases/tag/v4.0.0)